Lake Pontchartrain: Description

 Lake Pontchartrain is an estuary connected to the Gulf of Mexico via the Rigolets strait (known locally as "the Rigolets") and Chef Menteur Pass into Lake Borgne, another large lagoon, and therefore experiences small tidal changes.
 It receives fresh water from the Tangipahoa, Tchefuncte, Tickfaw, Amite, and Bogue Falaya rivers, and from Bayou Lacombe and Bayou Chinchuba.
 It is one of the largest wetlands along the Gulf Coast of North America.
 It comprises more than 125,000 acres of wetland, including bottomland hardwoods and cypress swamps (although these have been severely degraded by past logging), along with a complex mixture of herbaceous wetlands including fresh, intermediate, and brackish marsh.
+Lake Pontchartrain itself is part of the larger Pontchartrain Basin, a 10,000 square mile watershed that includes 16 Louisiana parishes and 4 Mississippi counties.
+The Basin is one of the largest estuarine systems of the Gulf of Mexico.
+The Pontchartrain Basin includes Lake Pontchartrain and the drainage area of its tributary streams, Lake Maurepas and the drainage area of its tributaries, The Rigolets, Lake Borgne, the Biloxi Marsh and Chandeleur Sound.

-Salinity varies from negligible at the northern cusp west of Mandeville up to nearly half the salinity of seawater at its eastern bulge near Interstate 10.
+Salinity in Lake Pontchartrain varies from negligible at the northern cusp west of Mandeville up to nearly half the salinity of seawater at its eastern bulge near Interstate 10.
 Lake Maurepas, a true freshwater lake, connects with Lake Pontchartrain on the west via Pass Manchac.
 The Industrial Canal connects the Mississippi River with the lake at New Orleans.
 Bonnet Carré Spillway diverts water from the Mississippi into the lake during times of river flooding.

 History

-The lake was formed 2,600 to 4,000 years ago as the evolving Mississippi River Delta formed its southern and eastern shorelines with alluvial deposits.
+The lake was formed 4,000 to 2,600 years ago as the evolving Mississippi River Delta formed its southern and eastern shorelines with alluvial deposits.

 Human habitation of the region began at least 3,500 years ago.
 One recorded Indigenous name for the lake is Okwata ('wide water').

 Habitation increased rapidly with the arrival of Europeans; in 1699, French explorer Pierre Le Moyne d'Iberville renamed the Lake Pontchartrain after Louis Phélypeaux, comte de Pontchartrain.

-In 1777, the great American naturalist, William Bartram, explored the north shore during a trip west.
+In 1777, the American naturalist William Bartram explored the north shore during a trip west.

 In 1852, a railroad was constructed to link New Orleans to the north.
 Engines turned at Pass Manchac.
 However, the pilings were burned to the water line in the Civil War.

 During the early 20th century, the great cypress swamps of the area were heavily logged and many have not regrown.

 After over 30 years of oil drilling had yielded just 12 million barrels of oil and condensate and 119 billion cubic feet of natural gas, and caused major pollution of the lake, the State Mineral Board enacted a moratorium on oil drilling.
 As of 2009, there were 4 active wells continuing prior leases, and 25 derelict wells.
-According to the Louisiana Department of Environmental Quality (LDEQ) they and the US Coast Guard see at least one oil spill per day in Louisiana’s wetlands.
+According to the Louisiana Department of Environmental Quality (LDEQ), they and the US Coast Guard see at least one oil spill per day in Louisiana's wetlands.
 Estuarine wetlands are among the highest on the Environmental sensitivity Index (ESI).